Acuant/AndroidSDKV11/README.md

 ![](https://i.imgur.com/KR0J94S.png)

-**Note** The acceptable quality image is well-cropped, sharp and with no glare present, has a resolution of at least 300 dpi (for data capture) or 600 dpi (for authentication).
+**Note:** The acceptable quality image is well-cropped, sharp and with no glare present, has a resolution of at least 300 dpi (for data capture) or 600 dpi (for authentication).
 The aspect ratio should be acceptable and matches an ID document.

 ----------